awsdocs/aws-private-ca-user-guide/doc_source/CloudWatchEvents.md

 ```

 **Failure**
-An audit report can fail when ACM PCA lacks `PUT` permissions on your Amazon S3 bucket, when encryption is enabled on the bucket, or for other reasons\.
+An audit report can fail when AWS Private CA lacks `PUT` permissions on your Amazon S3 bucket, when encryption is enabled on the bucket, or for other reasons\.

 ```
 {